topo-gps/ios-manual/en/waypoints_create_map.rst

    *Waypoint creation screen in which you can set the properties and save the waypoint.*

-Optionally you can give the waypoint a title, set the icon and enter a description in the waypoint creation screen.
+In the waypoint creation screen you can optionally you can give the waypoint a title, set the icon and enter a description.

 If you are connected to the internet and you have enabled ‘Adresses - Find automatically’ in the :ref:`settings <subsec-settings>`, an automatic suggestion for the waypoint title will appear.
 This title has a light grey color and will be used if no title has been entered.
 In the example of Fig. 2 the suggestion is ‘Southwood Farm Lane’.
 If you wish to have a waypoint without a title please enter a single space in the title field.